loveencounterflow/rustybuzz-wasm/README.md

 ## Caveats

-Rust Newbie here so probably the code is not ideal in some respects.
+* Rust Newbie here so probably the code is not ideal in some respects.
+* FTTB I have commited the WASM artefacts to the repo; since I'm still working on this you may happen to download some **unoptimized code which is orders of magnitude slower than WASM resulting from optimized compilation**
+* Always re-build before trying out:
+  * for faster compilation, do `wasm-pack build --debug --target nodejs && trash pkg/.gitignore && node demo-nodejs-using-wasm/lib/main.js > /tmp/foo.svg`
+  * for faster execution, do `wasm-pack build         --target nodejs && trash pkg/.gitignore && node demo-nodejs-using-wasm/lib/main.js > /tmp/foo.svg`

 ## Steps to Follow